YasmineBB/The-True-Crime-Quiz/README.md

 ## Credits
 Throughout the course of this project, I have used a wide range of online resources to help me understand Javascript, as I have found it very challenging to grasp a strong comprehension of and it has been a huge step up from CSS and HTML.

 I utilised the many resources available on Youtube to help build my understanding of Javascript and to help build the quiz.
-I used resources such as Stack Overflow and the Javascript module on Codecademy, using the run through projects to help improve my understanding.
+In addition to the course content from Code Institute, I used resources such as Stack Overflow and the Javascript module on Codecademy, using their run through projects to help improve my understanding.

 ### Code